2023-IDATA2304-G14/Semester-Project/protocol.md

   the context of this project).
 Examples: temperature sensor, humidity sensor.
 * Actuator - a device which can influence the environment.
 Examples: a fan, a window opener/closer, door opener/closer, heater.
-* Sensor and actuator node - a computer which has direct access to a set of sensors, a set of actuators and is connected to the Internet.
+* Greenhouse - A fully fledged greenhouse which can contain several GreenhouseNodes.
+It can be controlled by several Control-panel nodes.
+Acts as a server.
+* GreenhouseNode - a section or a part of the greenhouse which contains sensors and actuators.
-* Control-panel node - a device connected to the Internet which visualizes status of sensor and actuator nodes and sends control commands to them.
+* Control-panel node - a device connected to a network which visualizes status GreenhouseNodes and sends control commands to them.
+Acts as a client.
 * Graphical User Interface (GUI) - A graphical interface where users of the system can interact with it.